CodellaDeville/RobotArmys-MindfulGeneral/README.md

 # 🎖️ Mindful General - Support for Service Members & First Responders

 A dedicated AI companion providing emotional support and understanding for veterans, active military personnel, and first responders.
-Created by a disabled veteran advocate who understands the unique challenges faced by those who serve.
+Created by DeVry University student and faculty advocates who understand the unique challenges faced by those who serve.

 ## 🌟 Mission